alt-key-project/comfyui-dream-project/readme.md

 After startup, a configuration file 'config.json' should have been created in the 'comfyui-dream-project' directory.
 Specifically check that the path of ffmpeg works in your system (add full path to the command if needed).

+## Upgrade

+When upgrading, it is good to re-run the pip install command as specified in the install section.
+This will install any new dependencies.

 ## Configuration

+### debug

+Setting this to true will enable some trace-level logging.

+### ffmpeg.file_extension

+Sets the output file extension and with that the envelope used.

 ### ffmpeg.path